-Why Study Cell Adhesion?
+Why Study Cell-Cell Interactions?

-We now know that these junctions are not simply structural in nature, nor are their functions limited to adhesion.
-For instance, cadherins also engage in bi-directional signaling with growth factor receptors and their downstream signaling effectors.
-On one hand, activated growth factor receptor tyrosine kinases (RTKs) can negatively regulate cadherin function during the acquisition of cell motility in tumor invasion, while on the other hand, cadherins both positively and negatively regulate the activity of RTKs.
-They can also regulate, and even serve as, transducers of mechanical signaling pathways that control cell behavior.
-And they play a critical role in coordinating the assembly and function of other intercellular junctions, such as tight junctions and gap (communicating junctions), which work together to mediate the multiple functions of cell adhesion and communication required in multicellular organisms.
-Thus, our laboratory is interested not only in how cadherins and their associated proteins regulate intercellular adhesion, but also how they engage other cell signaling pathways and integrate cytoarchitecture to regulate cell behavior and tissue morphogenesis.
-The following sections provide some examples of what we do in the Green lab to address these questions.
+Cell-cell junction functions are not limited to adhesion.
+Cadherins also engage in bi-directional signaling with growth factor receptors and their downstream signaling effectors: on one hand, activated growth factor receptor tyrosine kinases (RTKs) can negatively regulate cadherin function during the acquisition of cell motility in tumor invasion, while on the other hand, cadherins both positively and negatively regulate the activity of RTKs.
+They can also serve as transducers of mechanical signaling pathways that control cell behavior.
+Furthermore, they play a critical role in coordinating the assembly and function of other intercellular junctions such as tight junctions and gap (communicating junctions), which work together to mediate the multiple functions of cell adhesion and communication required in multicellular organisms (Fig. 2).
+Physical coordination is particularly important in mammalian cardiac myocytes, in which elements of the intercalated disc adherens junctions and desmosomes are intermixed in the area composite (Fig. 3 below).